originrose/cortex/examples/docker-example/README.md

 libraries to run your container.
 Simply add the appropriate `.jar` file and specify how to run it.

-A very small example (Dockerfile)[Dockerfile] can be found in this project.
+A very small example [Dockerfile](./Dockerfile) can be found in this project.

 Next, build your project with the `docker build`  command (Remember to change the tag to something appropriate for your project).